 Killing Jesus, as the title implies, follows the events leading up to the crucifixion.
 And the green light follows the current success of History’s religion-themed miniseries The Bible, which has been pulling north of 10 million viewers every Sunday since March 3.
 Nat Geo’s previous religious forays include 2006 special The Gospel of Judas.

-Both Killing Kennedy and Killing Lincoln follow the November debut of SEAL Team Six, Nat Geo’s first feature film.
-The Weinstein Co.'s retelling of the raid on Osama bin Laden's compound pulled in 2.7 million viewers.
+All three Killing adaptations follow the November debut of SEAL Team Six, Nat Geo’s first feature film.
+The Weinstein Co.’s retelling of the raid on Osama bin Laden‘s compound brought in 2.7 million viewers.

 “This is the big one,” O’Reilly tells THR of his latest book.
 “We really like working with Nat Geo and Scott Free because the B.S. component is very small.
 These guys are right on my wavelength.
 We get a good screenplay, we shoot it, and we put it on.”

 Killing Jesus will be published in Sept.
 24 by Henry Holt and Co.
 O’Reilly is repped by N.S.
 Bienstock.

 Sign up for THR news straight to your inbox every day